Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Even though nerite snails only grow to be about an inch or two, they can still create a significant amount of bioload that can affect the efficiency of the filtration being used.
 That being said, they have also been successfully kept in Walstad-method aquariums that rely solely on the biological filtration provided by live plants and bacteria without any additional equipment.

-If the overall bioload of the aquarium is on the higher side, then it could be beneficial to add aeration for better oxygenation and gas exchange.
+If the overall bioload of the aquarium is on the higher side, then it is beneficial to add aeration for better oxygenation and gas exchange.

 Lighting